magtesyan/rc-node/README.md

 #  Caesar Cipher

-This application encrypts passed string by Caesar Cipher.
+This application encrypts passed string by Caesar Cipher.<br>
 Only latin symbols will be encoded or decoded.
-Register is saved.

 ## Installation